SunnyX9/2024-UNpredictabilityOfEarlyUNemployment/README.md

-# 2024PredictingEarlyUnemployment
+# 2024-UNPredictabilityOfEarlyUNemployment

 # Introduction
-This repository includes the Python code used in the analysis of the research article "Kuikka, S. 2024.
-The (Un)Predictability of Early (Un)Employment: A Machine Learning Approach".
+This repository contains the Python code used in the analysis of the research article Kuikka, Sanni.
+2024.
+"The (Un)Predictability of Early (Un)Employment: A Machine Learning Approach."
+Socius:x-x. doi: xxxxxxxx

 # Dependencies
 The analysis was carried out in Python version 3.11, using the Scikit-learn package.